microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Distributed Services/README.md

 ## Alert Rules

-The `Alerts` ARM templates subfolder contains ARM templates and associated parameter files which can be run to create alert rules.
+The Alerts ARM templates subfolder contains sample scripts, ARM templates and associated parameter files which can be run to create alert rules.

+### Alert Rules Folder Structure

+**`Alerts/Preview/armTemplates`**

+- `deployScheduledQueryRules.sh` - Shell script utility for creating log alert rules on a log analytics workspace
+- `deployMetricAlerts.sh` - Shell script utility for creating metric alert rules on an AODS cluster
-**templates** - Contains ARM templates for use in deploying [alert rule types](https://docs.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-types).
+- `/templates` - Folder contains ARM templates for use in deploying [alert rule types](https://docs.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-types).
 These templates expose parameters that specify alert rule settings that can be set using parameter files or directly on the command line.
   - `metricAlerts.bicep` - For Metric alert rules
   - `scheduledQueryRules.bicep` - For Log alert rules.
 This template also defines some Kusto [user-defined functions](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/functions/user-defined-functions) used by queries in the parameter files to encapsulate some common approaches for [querying Prometheus metrics](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-log-query#query-prometheus-metrics-data) scraped by Azure Container Insights.

-**scheduledQueryRules** - Parameter files each containing settings for sample log alert rule
+- `/scheduledQueryRules` - Folder contains parameter files each containing settings for sample log alert rule

-**metricAlerts** - Parameter files each containing settings for sample metric alert rule
+- `/metricAlerts` - Folder contains parameter files each containing settings for sample metric alert rule

+The following sections describe these resources in greater detail.

 ### Create Action Groups